Matthew Green (Canadian politician) explained

 Matthew Green (born September 10, 1980)[2] [3] is a Canadian politician who was elected to represent the riding of Hamilton Centre in the House of Commons of Canada in the 2019 Canadian federal election, and re-elected in 2021.

 Green was born and raised in Hamilton,[4] the son of Raymond Green, a former ironworker, and Susan Scharf-Green, a retired school teacher.[5]
-He received a BA degree in political science and legal studies from Acadia University.
+His maternal grandparents were Doris (Forward) and Nelson Scharf (who had a cheese factory), and his uncle was David Scharf.[6]
+[7] He received a BA degree in political science and legal studies from Acadia University.

 Career

-Green has stated that the example set by Lincoln Alexander, the first Black Canadian MP and a former Hamilton politician, helped inspire him to get into politics.
-Green joined the NDP in 2017 after being inspired by Jagmeet Singh's stance against racial profiling.[8]
+Green said that the example set by Lincoln Alexander, the first Black Canadian MP and a former Hamilton politician, helped inspire him to get into politics.
+Green joined the NDP in 2017 after being inspired by Jagmeet Singh's stance against racial profiling.[12]

 In 43rd Canadian Parliament